agata-sm/CRISPR-pooled-RSL/config-files/README.md

 # Configuration and metadata files

+## Note related to Dardel

+The example config file `nextflow.config_dardel` has been added.
+Please note the paths in this file were used in the test run, and most likely should be updated to the final location of annotation files.

 ## Config files

 There are two configuration files used by the pipeline.
 While they both are called `nextflow.config`, they are located in different directories and serve different purposes.